Morven (Princeton, New Jersey)

-Morven, known officially as Morven Museum & Garden, is a historic 18th-century house at 55 Stockton Street in Princeton, Mercer County, New Jersey, United States.
-It served as the governor's mansion for nearly four decades in the twentieth century, and has been designated a National Historic Landmark for its association with Richard Stockton (1730-1781), a signer of the United States Declaration of Independence.
+Morven, known officially as Morven Museum & Garden, is a historic 18th-century house in Princeton, New Jersey.
+It served as the governor's mansion for nearly four decades in the 20th century, and has been designated a National Historic Landmark for its association with Richard Stockton (1730-1781), a signer of the United States Declaration of Independence.

 History

 In 1701, Richard Stockton was granted 5500 acre by William Penn which included the land where Morven now stands.
-His grandson Richard Stockton had 150 acre on which, in the 1750s, he built the house that his wife Annis Boudinot Stockton named "Morven", after a mythical Gaelic kingdom in Ireland.
+In the 1750s, his grandson, also named Richard Stockton, had 150 acre on which he built the house that his wife Annis Boudinot Stockton named "Morven", after a mythical Gaelic kingdom in Ireland.

 Commodore Robert Stockton (1795–1866) later lived in the house that was built on the property.
 Robert Wood Johnson II, chairman of the company Johnson & Johnson, leased the home after Bayard Stockton died during 1932.

-The house remained in Stockton family ownership until 1944, with it was purchased by New Jersey Governor Walter E. Edge.
+The house remained in Stockton family ownership until 1944, when it was purchased by New Jersey Governor Walter E. Edge.
 The sale was subject to the condition that Morven would be given to the state of New Jersey within two years of Edge's death.
 Edge transferred ownership of Morven to the state during 1954, several years before he died.

-Morven served as New Jersey's first governor's mansion from 1944 until 1981, when it was donated to the New Jersey Historical Society.
+Morven served as New Jersey's governor's mansion from 1944 until 1981, when it was donated to the New Jersey Historical Society.
 In 1982, Drumthwacket was designated as New Jersey Governor's Mansion and converted to the new official residence.
 Morven underwent research and restoration, and was opened as a museum in 2004.